Sound Fountain

 SEELAH JUBILEE QUARTET AND DIXIAIRES.

-Later their recordings were rereleased on the Remington label together with spirituals sung by the Selah Jubilee Quartet.
+Dixiaires recordings were released on Continental 78 RPM and later on Remington together with spirituals by the Selah Jubilee Quartet.
+At right the cover of the Gay Nineties disc.

 Gay Nineties: Various orchestras and bands.